 - How To Choose The Best Klon Clone For You

 - Final Thoughts

-The Electro-Harmonix Soul Food is Our Pick for this list.
+The Electro-Harmonix Soul Food is our Top Pick for this list.
 This pedal features a superb drive control to take you from a clean boost to fully-saturated distortion sound with quality and transparent tone and is also very responsive to your playing.

 The Mosky Golden Horse is our Best Budget pick.
 It comes in an undersized and well-built enclosure and does not color the tone of your guitar as you increase the saturation.

 Finally, the Rockett Audio Designs Archer Ikon Boost is our Editor’s Choice.
 This pedal uses specific diodes on its clipping circuit and can faithfully reproduce the sound of a Klon Centaur. making it ideal for discerning guitarists.